-4.1.1 AEIAR-189/2015 - The flight-line surveys for ardieds of Mai Po Village Egretry had been identified in the Environmental Impact Assessment of Comprehensive Development and Wetland Protection near Yau Mei San Tsuen ("AEIAR-189/2015").
+- 4.1.13 AEIAR-189/2015 The flight-line surveys for ardieds of Mai Po Village Egretry had been identified in the Environmental Impact Assessment of Comprehensive Development and Wetland Protection near Yau Mei San Tsuen ("AEIAR-189/2015").
 The flight-line surveys found that most of the birds departing the egretry flew west towards wetland areas around Mai Po or Tam Kon Chau.
 Fewer birds flew over or passed Rotal Palms towards the Project Area of the AEIAR-189/2015.
-No flight-line between the Mai Po Village Egretry and the Application Site of the current study was identified.
+No flight-line between the Mai Po Village Egretry and the Application Site of the current study was identified. - 4.1.14 AEIAR-261/2024 In addition to the flight-line surveys conducted in AEIAR-189/2015, according to the EIA report of San Tin / Lok Ma Chau Development Node, the flightlines of active egretry at

-- 4.1.2 AEIAR-261/2024 In addition to the flight-line surveys conducted in AEIAR-189/2015, according to the EIA report of San Tin / Lok Ma Chau Development Node, the flightlines of active egretry at Mai Po Village were investigated during the breeding season.
+Mai Po Village were investigated during the breeding season.
 The egretry surveys were conducted from March 2022 - August 2022.
 A peak count of 84 nests were recorded from ecological surveys.
-Most of the ardeids flew towards north, northwest, and west directions (more than 80% of the breeding ardeids using Flight Paths 1, 3, 4, and 5), likely traveling towards to ponds at Mai Po, San Tin, and Sam Po Shue. - 4.1.3 The EIA of San Tin / Lok Ma Chau Development Node has suggested measures to address potential ecological and fisheries resource impacts, as well as devised a comprehensive wetland compensation strategy.
-This strategy involves the creation of the proposed Sam Po Shue Wetland Conservation Park (WCP) with dedicated conservation management practices.
-The aim is to offset the loss of wetland function resulting from the development of the San Tin Technopole by ensuring there is no net loss in ecological function and capacity of the affected wetlands. the proposed WCP will contribute to the Additionally. enhancement of overall ecological value, biodiversity, and connectivity in the Deep Bay area, promoting a harmonious coexistence between development and conservation.
+Most of the ardeids flew towards north, northwest, and west directions (more than 80% of the breeding ardeids using Flight Paths 1, 3, 4, and 5), likely traveling towards to ponds at Mai Po, San Tin, and Sam Po Shue.
 The recorded species of importance reported in the EIA report is summarized in Figure 4.2.